EusthEnoptEron/node-svgchart/README.md

 ============
 node-svgchart aims to provide a general interface to generate charts on the server side without any need for an x-server or anything of the like.

-It's useful if you want to put dynamic charts on the frontend, yet play with them on the backend.
-E.g. to create reports, to let users with outdated browsers download it, etc.
+You might find it useful for generating reports if you want to use the exact same charts on the frontend, or for supporting old browsers.
+If you're in an environment that *does* support a graphical interface (GUI), however, then you should probably consider simply screen-capturing the charts, using something like CutyCapt or wkhtmltopdf.

 Requirements
 ============
-To get it up and running, there are some requirements to fulfill.
+To get it up and running, you will need:
+* Node.js
 * ImageMagick

 Compatibility